DaniqueBuchner/spatial_computing_project_template/docs/a3_massing_shaping.md

     ![](../img/a3/shape/after.png)
 </center>

-##  Pesudocode
+##  Pseudocode

-We provide Pesudocode for this part.
+We provide Pseudocode for this part.

 ```python
 # initialization